How to Set Up Zniffer for Z-Wave

 by Priyank Nigam, on Feb 12, 2020 5:00:00 AM

 At Bishop Fox, we regularly run product security reviews of our clients’ hardware, many of which require the use of specialized equipment.
-During a recent security assessment of a device that communicated exclusively over the Z-Wave protocol, we worked with Z-Wave sniffing tools for the first time.
-In using these development tools, we ran into a few challenges and ended up learning a fair amount about Z-Wave Zniffer and Z-Wave Programmer – insights that we wanted to share with readers who may be doing similar work.
+During a recent security assessment of a device that communicated exclusively over the Z-Wave protocol, we worked with Z-Wave sniffing tools and we ran into a few challenges.
+During the process, we learned a fair amount about Z-Wave Zniffer and Z-Wave Programmer – insights that we wanted to share with readers who may be doing similar work.